awoojs/website/src/docs.md

 - `dirname` (the name of the parent directory)
 - `data` (this is where you store custom data related to the file)

-If `weh` stumbles upon a binary file, it is kept in a buffer structure, because converting it to a string would effectively break the file.
+If `awoo` stumbles upon a binary file, it is kept in a buffer structure, because converting it to a string would effectively break the file.
 You can filter binary files from your fileset like this: